Procurement Card Guidelines

 - Ask that a receipt be faxed or emailed to you if you place your order by phone.

 - Examine any confirmations to verify that tax is not being charged.
 If you are charged tax on your order, it is important to let the vendor know we are tax exempt as soon as possible after the sale and that you immediately ask for a credit of the tax.

-A few situations may arise that require the return of an item(s) purchased using VISA.
+There are a few situations that may arise that require the return of an item(s) that was purchased using VISA.

 First, an item(s) may arrive damaged and need to be returned for credit.
 A replacement may or may not be requested.
-A cardholder should follow the procedures below for returning the damaged item(s):
+A cardholder, in this situation, should follow the procedures below for returning the damaged item(s):

-- Call the vendor to alert them of the damage immediately.
+- Call the vendor to alert them of the damage immediately upon receipt.